holistics/dbml/dbml-homepage/docs/home/README.md

 * It is simple, flexible and highly human-readable
 * It is database agnostic, focusing on the essential database structure definition without worrying about the detailed syntaxes of each database
-* Comes with a free, simple database visualiser at [dbdiagram.io](https://dbdiagram.io)

 ## DBML Syntax